 Students of Color Abroad

-As always, you have many resources available to help support you when you travel abroad.
-At any time before, during, or after your international experience, you are welcome to contact the K-State Office of Diversity by phone at 785-532-6276 or email at email@example.com.
-Staff are ready to help put your in touch with resources and staff that address any concerns you may have.
-Your Education Abroad Advisor is also a good contact for resources and support.
+You can always discuss these issues with your Education Abroad advisor.
+In addition, you are welcome to contact the K-State Office of Diversity and Multicultural Student Affairs by phone at 785-532-6276 or email at email@example.com at any time (before, during, or after your time abroad).
+Staff are ready to help put you in touch with resources and staff that address any concerns you may have.

 Resources beyond K-State

 One of the best ways to prepare for your time abroad is to learn from past students.
 The following resources feature blogs and guides that may also be of assistance as you are researching a country or planning your time abroad:

 - Diversity Abroad provides international programming and resources geared toward students of color.

 - Tips for Heritage Seekers: A quick summary of things to consider for heritage-seeking students.

 - IFSA-Butler Unpacked: Student stories for a variety of subjects

 - IES Student Diversity & Access: Country information, scholarships, maps, and advice on a variety of topics.

 - All Abroad: Answers to common questions given by mentors including administrators, counselors, former study abroad students, and parents.